SiaFoundation/docs/renting/setting-up-renterd/macos.md

     visible: true
 ---

-# MacOS
+# macOS

-This guide will walk you through setting up `renterd` on MacOS.
+This guide will walk you through setting up `renterd` on macOS.
 At the end of this guide, you should have:

 * Installed Sia `renterd` software
 * Created a `renterd` wallet